 - The Mass of the Holy Spirit

-- Sisterhood Prayer Service
+- Welcome to the Sisterhood Liturgy

 - Thanksgiving Prayer

+- Ash Wednesday prayer service

 3.7.3 Retreats

 Retreats are a special time to focus on personal, spiritual, and communal growth.
 All retreats seek to help students integrate Gospel Values into their daily lives as well as to encourage students to live in the spirit of the CSJ tradition.